JavaVisRec/visrec-api/README.md

 It's mandatory for the `VisRecDeepNettsImpl` to install DeepNetts in your local maven repository which can be done by cloning the [GitHub repository](https://github.com/sevarac/deepnetts) and `mvn install` in the `deepnetts-core/` directory of the project.
-For you to that, it's required to have maven installed on your machine.
+It's required to have maven installed on your machine.

 Note: Some of the examples are using specific maven repositories for specific libraries.
 If you're behind a cooperate firewall, some example implementations may not work.